devadvance/devadvance.github.io/_posts/2020-07-07-Using-a-mirrorless-camera-or-DSLR-for-video-conferencing.md

 * and broadcast, record, and stream the video and audio to destinations like YouTube, Twitch, or video production setups.

-That’s by no means an exhaustive list of what OBS can do, and I encourage you to try it out and see what creative ways it can work for you.
+That's by no means an exhaustive list of what OBS can do, and I encourage you to try it out and see what creative ways it can work for you.

-While it’s not the primary use case for OBS, by using a plugin for your specific operating system, you can output the OBS video as a “virtual webcam” for other software applications, such as Chrome, Zoom, Teams, etc.
+While it's not the primary use case for OBS, by using a plugin for your specific operating system, you can output the OBS video as a "virtual webcam" for other software applications, such as Chrome, Zoom, Teams, etc.

-Let’s take a look at the plugins next.
+Let's take a look at the plugins next.

 ## Virtual webcam from OBS

-Why a “virtual webcam”?
-In short, video capture devices, such as Thunderbolt decks and PCIe capture cards, don’t provide the same kind of standardized webcam input that most applications expect.
-That’s why we’re using OBS, which does support these devices.
+Why a "virtual webcam"?
+In short, video capture devices, such as Thunderbolt decks and PCIe capture cards, don't provide the same kind of standardized webcam input that most applications expect.
+That's why we're using OBS, which does support these devices.
 But now we need to get that video output to appear like a webcam.

-Depending on your operating system, you’ll need a different plugin to get OBS to do this.
+Depending on your operating system, you'll need a different plugin to get OBS to do this.

-Here are the plugins I’ve tried:
+Here are the plugins I've tried:

 * macOS: [https://github.com/johnboiles/obs-mac-virtualcam](https://github.com/johnboiles/obs-mac-virtualcam){:target="_blank"}{:rel="noopener"}